Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 In addition, permafrost melting can also contribute to the creation of extra ponds and lakes, visible in thermokarst landscapes in the Arctic Tundra.

+[This video](https://cheatsheet-assets.ibaguette.com/alevel/geography/consequences_iceberg.mp4) is a great example of the risks to humans when there is too much ablation.

 ### Condensation & cloud formation